edinburgh-napier/SET09102/notes/unit5_testing/frameworks.md

 * **Automation Support**: Testing frameworks enable the automation of tests, which reduces manual effort, increases test reliability, and supports continuous testing through integration with CI/CD pipelines.
-* **Test Suite Organization**: They help organize tests into groups or suites, allowing developers to categorize tests based on function, scope (unit, integration, end-to-end), or feature area, making it easier to manage and maintain tests over time.
+* **Test Suite Organisation**: They help organise tests into groups or suites, allowing developers to categorise tests based on function, scope (unit, integration, end-to-end), or feature area, making it easier to manage and maintain tests over time.
 * **Assertions and Verification**: Frameworks include assertion libraries that check whether test outputs match expected results, ensuring that code behaves as intended under different conditions.